egandro/proxmox-cpu-affinity/README.md

 ### Edge case "local" Proxmox Storage is disabled

-The webhook is installed in `/var/lib/vz/snippets/proxmox-cpu-affinity-hook`.
+The hookscript is installed in `/var/lib/vz/snippets/proxmox-cpu-affinity-hook`.
 This is the default **local** storage.

 In case you disabled your **local** storage you have to link it to a custom storage.